This program is available to Nursing students only, and students should apply through the Frances Payne Bolton School of Nursing.

 The mission of the School of Nursing is

-to advance nursing and health care through service to the local, regional and international community; and
+- to advance nursing and health care through service to the local, regional and international community

 Situated on the southeast coast of China, Hong Kong’s strategic location on the Pearl River Delta and South China Sea has made it one of the world’s most thriving and cosmopolitan cities.
 Popular shopping and dining locations can be enjoyed by everyone in Hong Kong these days.
 Catch all the must eats, from Dim Sum to Chinese barbecue, with restaurants and street vendors available at all hours.
 Hong Kong has an extreme shopping district with endless areas to explore.
 Walk down the avenue of stars, spot culture differences in Hong Kong Disneyland, and explore the exciting nightlife at the Temple Street Night Market.
 Taoist temples and Edwardian edifices nestle between skyscrapers, people trade on international markets and light incense to bodhisattvas, vestiges of Chinese clan heritage and European colonial history sit side by side — discover the people and places that shaped Hong Kong.
 A look at the city’s history could give a strong impression that change is the only constant here.
 However, despite all its reinventions, Hong Kong’s spirit has never changed.
 In fact, the same energy and dynamism that turned a group of sleepy fishing villages into a crossroads of international trade is now taking Asia’s world city into the 21st century.
 Experience that spirit and Hong Kong’s story yourself by exploring the city’s rich culture and heritage.